umhan35/robot-behavior-replay/README.md

 # Robot Behavior Replay Implementation

-This repo contains sample code for the AI-HRI 2022 submission of "Robot Behavior Replay Implementation for Past Behavior Explanation" by Zhao Han, Tom Williams, and Holly A. Yanco.
+This repo contains sample code for the AI-HRI 2022 paper of "[Mixed-Reality Robot Behavior Replay: A System Implementation](https://zhaohanphd.com/publications/aihri22-mixed-reality-robot-behavior-replay-a-system-implementation/)" by Zhao Han, Tom Williams, and Holly A. Yanco.

 This ROS package was tested with ROS Melodic on Ubuntu 18.04.